balancer/docs/docs/concepts/pools/boosted.md

 ### Phantom Pool Tokens ("Phantom BPT")

 One of the key features that makes trades through Boosted Pools so simple is the use of **Phantom BPT**.
 Normally when a Liquidity Provider joins/exits a pool, the pool mints/burns pool tokens as needed.
-This is gas intensive and requires users to execute a `join` or `exit`.&#x20;
+This is gas intensive and requires users to execute a `join` or `exit`.

 In pools that use Phantom BPT, however, **all pool tokens are minted at the time of pool creation** and are **held by the pool itself**.
-With Phantom BPT, Liquidity Providers use a **`swap`** (or more likely a **`batchSwap`**) to trade to or from a pool token to join or exit, respectively.&#x20;
+With Phantom BPT, Liquidity Providers use a **`swap`** (or more likely a **`batchSwap`**) to trade to or from a pool token to join or exit, respectively.

 ## Use Cases